RobHumphris/EngineBalancer/README.md

 ![Sensor Wheel](images/sensor-wheel.jpg)

 ### Drive Motor
-Its a big ugly 3-phase thing that will spin the shaft at a set speed, thankfully because it work perfectly well we don't have to worry about it.
+Its a big ugly 3-phase thing that will spin the shaft at a set speed, thankfully because it works perfectly well we don't have to worry about it.

 ### Instrumentation
 Somehow due to magic (this thing originally used valves, and was transistorised in the 1980s) the forces read from the Load Cells are presented with their reference angles.
 There are some frightening looking boxes with wires, and a whole heap of calibration trim pots that defy description.